mupraj10/ToolJunkieToDo/README.md

 # Task Definition
 I'm passionate about productivity #tooljunkie.
 I want to manage my tasks and projects more effectively.
 I need a simple tool that helps me control my task flow.

 > This is a coding challenge completed by Maggy Prajapati.
-To get the project running, `gem` and then `rails server`.
+To get the project running, `bundle install` and then `rails server`.
+I have used sqlite3 as my database.

 ## Functional Requirements